Video Game Addiction

 Social Interaction Factors

-Social interaction factors like a family environment, social anxiety, and self-esteem significantly influence video game addiction.
+Social interaction factors like family environment, social anxiety, and self-esteem significantly influence video game addiction.

 Video games are meant to be an enjoyable pastime.
 However, for some people, video games become more important than anything else, devastatingly impacting them, their families, and even society.

-• Sleep Deprivation: Video games are available to play anytime.
-Some people may find themselves staying up late or waking up early to play before school, work, or other daily responsibilities—leading to fatigue and sleep deprivation.
+- Sleep Deprivation: Video games can be played anytime.
+Some people may find themselves staying up late or waking up early to play before school, work, or other daily responsibilities, leading to fatigue and sleep deprivation.

 Diagnosis and Treatment for Video Game Addiction